mailchimp/MailChimp.tmbundle/dev-notes.md

 * ErrorHelper ($oopsy)
-  Will echo error msg + exit(), so we avoid the if/else pattern in our command code
+  Will echo error msg + exit(), so we avoid the if/else pattern in our command code generally for use with the API calls .

+* tar_exclusion_list.txt
+  This tells the tar command what files to skip over.
+  Will probably need refining with time.

 On Templates
 ------------